CanHobby/RISC-V-Libraries/GPIO/README.md

 uint16_t GPIO_ReadInputData( GPIOD );  will return the contents of Port D.

-I also plan to write a multi-pin pinMode - (your encouragement with make this happen faster).
+I also plan to write a multi-pin pinMode - (your encouragement will make this happen sooner).